The job of any actor is to lead a kind of double life: their own private life as well as the life of whatever character they're performing.

-And it’s not just the American actor who plays himself in this one.
-John Cusack plays him, too!
+And it's not just the American actor who plays himself in this one.
+John Cusack also plays John Malkovich, too!
 Let me explain:

-Craig Schwartz (played by John Cusack) is an unemployed puppeteer who takes up a new job at an unusually low-ceilinged office.
-There, he finds a secret door that’s actually a portal into the mind and body of John Malkovich.
-After 15 minutes, you’re ejected onto the New Jersey Turnpike.
+Soon enough, he stumbles upon a secret door that's actually a portal into the mind and body of John Malkovich.
+After 15 minutes, you're ejected onto the New Jersey Turnpike.
+Weird, huh?

 And the craziest part is when Malkovich himself goes through the portal, only to end up in a warped dimension where everyone around him—the waiters, the diners, the women—all look like him and can only say the word "Malkovich" over and over again.